 The third major function of a passenger car suspension system is to control the effects of track geometry variations on dynamic loads on the track structure and the ride quality in the car body.
-These functions are discussed below, together with wheel-rail load equalization.
+These functions are discussed in the following paragraphs, together with wheel-rail load equalization.
 Equalization is concerned with keeping the quasi-static vertical load variations within acceptable limits as a car negotiates twisted or warped track.